OtterX

 Exit

-Once open, the position ticks every 0.75 seconds against four exit rules.
-The first one to hit closes the trade — usually inside five seconds.
-A buy-pressure check defers stops when the tape is still accumulating.
+Once open, the position ticks every 0.75 seconds against four exit rules — first one to hit closes the trade, usually inside five seconds.
+A buy-pressure check defers stops while the tape is still accumulating, so a winner isn't cut off at the knees on a wick.

 • +10% take-profit